RomlinGroup/Flatpack/README.md

 ## Disclaimer

-While Flatpack empowers users to explore innovative AI integrations, it is designed specifically for educational, experimental, and low-risk applications.
-It is not intended for deployment in high-stakes or safety-critical environments without thorough compliance and risk assessments.
+Flatpack is a general-purpose generative AI platform that supports educational, experimental, and low-risk applications, offering flexible tools for innovation and research.
+Flatpack is not intended for deployment in high-stakes or regulated environments, such as critical infrastructure, healthcare, law enforcement, or other areas classified as high-risk under the EU AI Act (Regulation 2024/1689).
+Users are solely responsible for conducting thorough compliance assessments and ensuring that any use of Flatpack adheres to applicable laws, including the EU AI Act and related regulations.

 ## Micro language models